Achuan-2/siyuan-plugin-highlight-cloze/README.md

     transition: color 0.5s ease-in-out;
 }

-/* Style for cloze in exported PDF */
+/* Style for highlight cloze in exported PDF */
 #preview .protyle-wysiwyg span[data-type~='mark'] {
     color: transparent !important;
     border-bottom: 2px solid var(--b3-theme-on-background);
 }
 ```

-## ❤️Powered by Love
+## ❤️Support Development

+If this plugin is helpful to you, please consider supporting it in the following ways:
+- Star the GitHub repository ⭐
+- Sponsor to support continued development

-If you like my plugin, please consider starring the GitHub repository and donating if possible.
-This will motivate me to continue improving this plugin and developing new ones.
+This will motivate me to continue improving this plugin and develop more useful tools.

 ![](https://fastly.jsdelivr.net/gh/Achuan-2/PicBed/assets/20241128221208-2024-11-28.png)